PixelatedStarfish/Blood32/README.md

 This is the source code for an interpreter for the language Blood32.
 This interpreter is designed to run in a shell.
 It is written in java.
 You can read the Help.txt file to read about the language and how to program in it.

-To run this in the shell get the path to Blood32_Interpreter_Shell
+To run this in the shell get the path to 'Blood32_Interpreter_Shell' and run 'java Main' (type without the single quotes).

-and run

-java Main

 You can download the java interpreter on: